- Mental Health

 - Sex, Drugs and Rock & Roll Mania.
 Bipolar Women and Hypersexuality.

 Symptoms, consequences and treatment for Manic Hypersexuality.
 Next to Depression and the lack of sexual feelings.

 I moved from Holland to Spain, started my life all over again and tried to conquer my biggest fear.
 The fear of being on my own.
-Step by step I learned how to enjoy my freedom, travelled around the world and gained new strength.
+Step by step I learned how to enjoy my freedom, traveled around the world and gained new strength.
 This time my strength came from inside.
-Not from some dangerous, uncontrollable state of mind.
+Not from a dangerous, uncontrollable state of mind.

-I'm right now.
 I was diagnosed at the age of 23.
 My Bipolar Career started early on but I found my way back, through all the prejudices and harsh opinions of others.
-Life is a challenge and thanks to my Bipolar Disorder, I learned to live, life to the fullest.
-Every new day is a gift and thanks to the worst period in my life, I managed to be a better person.
+Life is a challenge but thanks to my Bipolar Disorder, I learned to live, life to the fullest.
+Every day is a gift, thanks to the worst period in my life.
+I finally managed to become a better person.